 Q: What are some of the challenges the LAUSD communities face?

 A: 85% of the families of the district are considered low income.
-Throughout the community there are also high rates of diabetes, obesity, hypertension and high cholesterol that can shorten life expectancy.
+Throughout the community, there are also high rates of diabetes, obesity, hypertension and high cholesterol that can shorten life expectancy.
 Therefore, it is our goal to address the whole child.
 We do so in a variety of ways such as partnerships, community engagement, grants, and school and district support.

 Q: How have you used and leveraged AFHK funding to address the needs of the district?

 A: Healthy Habits for Families is a curriculum that we wanted to expand where it was being used.
-The AFHK Family Connector using the program, was able to provide interactive workshops that combines physical activity and nutrition and the same key messages that students learn in school.
+The AFHK Family Connector was able to provide interactive workshops that combines physical activity and nutrition and the same key messages that students learn in school.
 Funding was used to provide families with the ingredients to participate but also with ingredients to take home.
 It was also used to purchase equipment to be able to implement the workshops.

 Q: Any advice you would give other districts with similar challenges?

 A: Take a balanced approach by informing and educating parents so that they can make healthy changes at home.
-This reinforces what students are learning in school can have real impact.
+This reinforces what students are learning in school and can have real impact.